Contributing¶

 mkdocs.ymlundernav:. - Add the workflow to the permissions table in

-docs/permissions.md. - Update
+docs/security/permissions.md. - Update

 AGENTS.mdif the repository structure or conventions change. - Submit a pull request — the PR template includes a full checklist.